 - Limited control.
 No matter your level of investment, you’ll have no say in the properties DiversyFund invests in.

-DiversyFund receives high praise across numerous review platforms.
-As of May 2020, DiversyFund is a BBB-accredited business with an A+ rating and a 4- out of 5-star reputation from its 21 BBB customer reviews.
-On Trustpilot, DiversyFund maintains a TrustScore of 4.4 out of 5 based on 117 reviews.
+On Trustpilot, DiversyFund maintains a TrustScore of 3.5 out of 5 based on 525 reviews.
 There are no complaints against the platform on the Consumer Financial Protection Bureau.

 Customers enjoy the platform’s free, low minimum approach to investing, but complain of limited investment options.
 The platform’s customer support receives mixed feedback — some investors had pleasant experiences with knowledgeable, informative reps, while others said they felt the representatives spoke down to them.